 However, the theme of the record is not a gloating with darkness, affliction or death, but a way of integrating these entities and making peace with them; a way to search in primal fears the possibility of finding a teacher.

-The album booklet’s imagery is a mixture and a digital collage of stills from the single ‘Thanatos’ videoclip, co-directed by Harvest and C03RA, a series of textures, corrupted and databent jpeg files of random found images on the internet.
-As well as Harvest’s approach to music, the album art is a pastiche of various genres and aesthetics.
-Harvest’s mark is a stylized version of the Jumis cross.
-Jumis is the god of harvest, fertility and good fortune in the folklore of Lithuania, country where the grandmother who raised her was born.
+The album art imagery is a digital collage of stills from the single ‘Thanatos’ videoclip, co-directed by Harvest and C03RA, textures, corrupted and databent digital files of random found images on the internet.
+Equivalent to Harvest’s approach to music, the album art is a pastiche of varied genres and visual styles.

-For the live album presentation, a set of posters, an official website and merchandise items were created.
-We went with a minimalistic aesthetic to create impact on busy billboards and to accommodate to the digital world and screen printing techniques.
-The Jumis cross took a more important role in fluorescent colors against a more abstract glitched video still.
+For the live album presentation show, a set of posters and merchandise items were created.
+We went with a more minimalistic aesthetic to create a big impact on busy billboards, also to accommodate to the digital world and screen printing techniques for cheaper reproductions.